rajeltomari/Join-Form/README.md

 them to the appropriate language directories.
 (If you would like your language included into a future release, please contact me via email.)

+12. Upload application/views/_base_override/admin/pages/characters_bio.php to your
+application/views/_base_override/admin/pages folder of your Nova install.

+13. Upload application/views/_base_override/emails/html/main_join_gm.php to your
+application/views/_base_override/emails/html folder of your Nova install.

+14. Upload application/views/_base_override/emails/text/main_join_gm.php to your
+application/views/_base_override/emails/text folder of your Nova install.

-12. Upload application/views/_base_override/main/pages/main_join_2.php to your
+15. Upload application/views/_base_override/main/pages/main_join_2.php to your
 application/views/_base_override/main/pages folder of your Nova install.

-13. Upload application/views/_base_override/main/pages/personnel_character.php to your
+16. Upload application/views/_base_override/main/pages/personnel_character.php to your
 application/views/_base_override/main/pages folder of your Nova install.

-14. Upload application/views/_base_override/main/js/main_join_js.php to your
+17. Upload application/views/_base_override/main/js/main_join_js.php to your
 application/views/_base_override/main/js folder of your Nova install.

-15. Upload application/views/_base_override/admin/pages/characters_bio.php to your
-application/views/_base_override/admin/pages folder of your Nova install.

-16. Upload application/models/characters_model.php to your application/models folder of your Nova install.
+18. Upload application/models/characters_model.php to your application/models folder of your Nova install.

 If you experience any issues please submit a bug report on <http://github.com/demonicpagan/UCIP-Join-Form/issues>.